Bobbing along the bottom of the sea has always looked like the most magical experience.

 WATCH: 10 cool Southern African dive spots that will make you want to take a deep breath

-As life happens, I've never found the time or the money to do it, and this year I made it my mission to get my PADI Open Water certification.
+As life happens, I've never found the time or the money to do it, and last year I made it my mission to get my PADI Open Water certification.
 Although I lived in Cape Town with a big diving industry, doing my first dive in its icy waters was a little intimidating (besides the great whites), and I decided I want to make a holiday out of it - to the much warmer and more colourful waters of the KwaZulu-Natal coastline.

 South Africa is blessed with some of the best diving spots in the world, and I decided to opt for the popular Sodwana Bay.
 Luckily for me, I didn't have to do it alone, as one of my best friends was as excited as I was to explore the creatures of the deep.

 A little online digging gave us Coral Divers to do our course at including accommodation - a proper diving lodge that's also a school for diving instructors who help as assistants - and our plans were made for a little road trip from Durban to iSimangaliso in a rental toy-car.

 And let me just say - doing your diving course is not a relaxing holiday activity.
 You are put through the ringer mentally and physically learning how not to die underwater and you're honestly too tired to do anything else.

 But once you're far under the waves, floating above the coral cities as colourful clouds of yellow, blue and white flit past you, you'll find it very hard to return to the surface.

 ALSO SEE: #SAHeritage: Dive into the Algoa Bay Hope Spot

 If you're itching to get your PADI certification, here are a few tips I picked up for first-time divers.